ProceduresGovernment

 #permalink to section

-At second quarter of 2024 the male workforce in Foreign Language Instructors was higher in the educational segment with 10 to 12 years of schooling (5.11k), while the female workforce was higher in the educational segment with 16 to 18 years of schooling (10.3k).
+During the first quarter of 2025, male and female workforce in Foreign Language Instructors was concentrated in the educational segment with 16 to 18 years of schooling (6.65k men and 13k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.